 Their breads are reasonably priced and good too, but I wouldn’t say that they are outstanding.

 So, on a Sunday morning I’ll make any excuse to go to the Square Trousseau, settle down into one of the colourful chairs lining the shop front with an espresso and sink my teeth into the supremely crispy mantle of the fluffy, buttery sweetness of the Blé Sucré croissant.
-Four years on, this is still my favourite croissant in town!
+Six years on, this is still my favourite croissant in town!